lsst-dm/dmtn-103/index.rst

 The User File Workspace for the Notebook Aspect of the instance is also provided from ``/jhome`` in GPFS.
 Authentication is provided via an OAuth proxy that gives single sign-on (SSO) capability.

-The ``lsst-lsp-stable`` instance has only had a Notebook Aspect deployed, with image datasets and the User File Workspace from GPFS and authentication via CILogon.
+The ``lsst-lsp-stable`` instance has only had a Notebook Aspect deployed, with image datasets and the User File Workspace from GPFS and authentication via CILogon only (with the NCSA identity provider).
 Recently Portal and Web API Aspects have been deployed in this instance.

 At times, "pop-up" deployments of the LSP (just the Notebook Aspect) on GKE have been used to support elastic, short-term usage.